 Disposable breast pads are convenient but can sometimes be uncomfortable and itchy.
 A company that I recommend is Bamboobies.
 They have soft, organic washable, and reusable nursing pads.
 They are my favorites.

-With the U.S. cesarean rate being 32.7% (almost one in three people), it’s nice to have something that can help you heal after having a C-section.
-Earth Mama’s Skin and Scar Balm is a great all-natural product that helps with proper cell regeneration and wound repair.
+With the U.S. cesarean rate being 32.1% (almost one in three people), it’s nice to have something that can help you heal after having a C-section.1 Earth Mama’s Skin and Scar Balm is a great all-natural product that helps with proper cell regeneration and wound repair.
 It can also be used for other surgical wounds, old C-section scars, stretch marks, inflamed rashes, and burns.

-You’ll want to be sure to stock up on 5-7 nursing bras and/or tanks once you have your baby.
-You will be very leaky, so it’s nice to be able to have those extra backups.
+You’ll want to stock up on 5-7 nursing bras and/or tanks once you have your baby.
+You will be very leaky, so having those extra backups is nice.
 Some of my favorite nursing bras are this Underwire Bra, this Racerback Sports Bra, and the Bravado Designs nursing bras and tanks.
 For sleeping, these nursing sleep bras are my favorite.
-These are supportive and very comfortable to sleep in and are definitely postpartum essentials if you plan on breastfeeding your baby.
-You may also want some cozy nursing gowns and a robe for nighttime and when you’re lounging at home.
+These are supportive, very comfortable to sleep in, and definitely postpartum essentials if you plan on breastfeeding your baby.
+You may also want some cozy nursing gowns and a robe for nighttime and when lounging at home.

 If you need some major relief down there, I also suggest using Dermoplast Pain Relieving Spray a few times a day to help your pelvic floor heal.
 It’s slightly numbing, easy to use, and offers instant relief.

-For the first week or so after giving birth, peeing can sting (especially if you have stitches).
-Having a peri bottle handy filled with warm water each time you go to the restroom helps lessen the sting.
+For the first week (or so) after giving birth, peeing can sting (especially if you have stitches).
+Having a peri bottle filled with warm water each time you go to the restroom helps lessen the sting.
 The hospital usually gives you one to bring home, but I particularly like the peri bottle from Frida Mom.
-Since it has an angled end, you don’t have to lean over awkwardly then aim and spray (and probably miss) every time you have to use the restroom.
+Since it has an angled end, you don’t have to lean over awkwardly, then aim and spray (and probably miss) every time you use the restroom.
 This makes it so much easier.
 And you could use it in the future as a portable bidet!

-Going to the bathroom to pass your first bowel movement after birth can be scary, and feel like giving birth all over again.
+Going to the bathroom to pass your first bowel movement after birth can be scary and feel like giving birth all over again.
 Do yourself a favor and start taking a stool softener like Colace once your little one arrives.
-I would recommend continuing to take it for a week or so after, along with eating lots of easy-to-digest foods.
+I recommend taking it for a week or so after and eating lots of easy-to-digest foods.
 Also, have a squatty potty in your bathroom.
 This will help you avoid straining.

 Postpartum Essentials for Baby